 They have a lot of stuff going on.
 Sometimes they're short-handed.
 So, under those circumstances, you can end up being in court for quite some time.
 So, it just depends on the circumstances.
 For example, when I do preliminary hearings in Department G in the San Fernando courthouse, many times can take the whole day because the prosecutors are waiting for their witnesses to get there.

 They have to prepare.
 You would think they would prepare the case the day before or early in the morning before the court starts, but that's not what they do.
 They wait until all the witnesses get there, and then depending on who arrives at what time, they start interviewing them then.

-Meanwhile, as a defense attorney in San Fernando, I'm coming in ready to go.
+Meanwhile, as a Los Angeles criminal defense attorney, I'm coming in ready to go.
 I've already reviewed everything.
 Got my questions together.
 Talked to my client.
-But the prosecutors aren't getting paid any extra money to get there early and be able to go on their San Fernando criminal cases.
+But the prosecutors aren't getting paid any extra money to get there early and go on their criminal cases.
 So, a preliminary hearing is another area where you can expect to be in the San Fernando courthouse for quite some time.

 Another area that takes some time is a jury trial.
 Because of court crowding, jury trials can take some time.
 Sometimes there're not enough courts open, so what they do is send it to a court, but that judge will have their calendar for the day, so they won't even be able to start their jury trial until 10:30, and of course, they're going to take a lunch break from 12:00 to 1:45.